-By Jack Poole, Brighton and Hove Socialist Party
+Brighton and Hove Socialist Party

 Around three quarters of a million workers were taking strike action nationally in the NUT, UCU, PCS and ATL, against the government’s plans to make workers work longer, pay more into their pension pots and receive less.

 Despite the lies and slander in the press and from the Tories, the strike was clearly well received by ordinary people, with on-lookers applauding the march as it passed through the centre of Brighton.
 The first major strike action against this government will give confidence to those who are being affected by the cuts, but up till now have no one sticking up for them.

 The enormous TUC London march of half a million on march 26th showed the potential of the trade union movement to take a lead in fighting the cuts and defending ordinary working people, and yesterday's strike put that potential into action, with three quarters of a million workers on strike.
 There is no doubt that a huge campaign in needed to defeat the Con-Dem cuts, it is now clear that the backbone of such a campaign must be the mass mobilisation of the trade union movement in order to be successful.